------------------------------------------------------------------------------

 Grading

-Points in this course will be assigned as follows:
+Points in this course will be assigned as shown below.
+Final grades will be based on the percentage of points earned.

 The semester point total may vary due to unforeseen circumstances.
 Any variance will be small.
 Final grades will be based on these same percentages of the actual total.